DMZ between Azure and your on-premises datacenter

 We recommend creating the following resource groups:

-- A resource group containing the subnets (excluding the VMs), NSGs, and the gateway resources for connecting to the on-premises network.
+- A resource group containing the VNet (excluding the VMs), NSGs, and the gateway resources for connecting to the on-premises network.
 Assign the centralized IT administrator role to this resource group.

 - A resource group containing the VMs for the NVAs (including the load balancer), the jumpbox and other management VMs, and the UDR for the gateway subnet that forces all traffic through the NVAs.
 Assign the security IT administrator role to this resource group.